 Mays makes “The Catch.”

-In 1954, the Tribe set an all-time AL record with 111 victories to win the American League pennant.
-They met the New York Giants in the World Series.
-In the eighth inning of Game One, with the score tied 2-2 and two Indians on base, the Indians’ Vic Wertz hit a 420-foot drive into the unusually deep center field of the Polo Grounds.
-Giants center fielder Willie Mays chased it down and caught it with his back to the plate.
-The Giants won in extra innings, and the demoralized Indians lost the Series in four straight games, not returning to post-season play for 41 years.
+In 1954, the Tribe sets an all-time American League record with 111 victories to win the pennant.
+They meet the New York Giants in the World Series.
+In the eighth inning of Game One, with the score tied 2-2 and two Indians on base, the Indians’ Vic Wertz hits a 420-foot drive into the unusually deep center field of the Polo Grounds.
+Giants center fielder Willie Mays chases it down and catches it with his back to the plate.
+The Giants win in extra innings, and the demoralized Indians lose the Series in four straight games, not returning to post-season play for 41 years.
 The photo of Mays’s catch (see Wikipedia’s entry “The Catch (baseball”) is still one of the most iconic images in baseball lore.